balancio/server-v0/README.md

 # Balancio API Server

+REST API server application for Balancio.
+It's built with Node and Express.
+For communication with MongoDB database official `mongodb` driver is used.

+Server is currently in `prototype` phase.

 ## How to run
 ### Prerequisites
 - In root server directory file `.env` with values for server environment variables